Ro0ul/PHP-CLI/README.md

 Composer Installed

 # Installation
-  1. First Install This Package
+  1. First Clone This Repo
   2. Create A File With whatever Name You Want
   3. Insert This PHP Code into the file :
   ```php